AddyCarr/Blockframe-NFT-Gallery/README.md

 ```

 👍 That's it!
 You're now ready to use Blockframe!
 Don't forget to share your gallery by loading your address.
 Happy creating! 🚀

+### TO-DO:
+    - Add basic mint functionality
+        - Finish and deploy basic sol minting contract incl. calls for: name, description and URI.
+        - Create basic frontend mint page with fields for above info
+        - Integrate front/back end using ethers
+    - Style the share-link button
+    - add functionality to pull address to search upon connecting wallet
+    - Click to display lightbox on each NFT MasonaryBox component, showing larger version and all metadata